juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 HDFS, Hue, ZooKeeper and other services don't need to be restarted.

 When `Class io.juicefs.JuiceFileSystem not found` or `No FilesSystem for scheme: jfs` exceptions was occurred after restart, reference [FAQ](#faq).

+### Trash

+JuiceFS Hadoop Java SDK also has the same trash function as HDFS, which needs to be enabled by setting `fs.trash.interval` and `fs.trash.checkpoint.interval`, please refer to [HDFS documentation](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html#File_Deletes_and_Undeletes) for more information.

 ## Environmental Verification